In our “Ask a Clinical Trial Expert” series, we sit down with PharPoint’s leaders to provide answers to some commonly asked questions.

 Some EDC providers already have internal systems to handle IVRS or global help desk services.
 If sticking with one full-service provider is important to you, you could narrow your choices to multi-solution providers.
 Alternatively, you could choose an EDC-only provider and contract additional providers to handle these services.
 Cost, ease of implementation, integration abilities, and timelines are important factors to consider here.

-Here at PharPoint, we work regularly with two different EDC providers, Medrio and Medidata, but can easily work with any provider a sponsor chooses.
+Here at PharPoint, we work regularly with two different EDC providers (Medrio and Medidata), but have experience with 17+ providers and can easily work with whoever a sponsor chooses as their best fit.
 We can also help you select an EDC provider that will work best for your study.
 Contact us today to discuss how we can implement EDC solutions for your upcoming clinical trial.

 Interested in more of PharPoint’s clinical trial advice?
 View the rest of our Ask an Expert series: